-The education minister also reaffirmed the Government’s support toward the reforms that have been initiated the current administration at UNESCO.
+The education minister also reaffirmed the Government’s support toward the reforms that have been initiated by the current administration at UNESCO.

-He is accompanied at the on-going UNESCO Executive Board meetings Zambia’s permanent Delegate to UNESCO Ambassador Dr Christine Kaseba-SATA, who is also Ambassador to France and Zambia’s UNESCO Commission Secretary General Dr Charles Ndakala.
+He is accompanied at the on-going UNESCO Executive Board meetings by Zambia’s permanent Delegate to UNESCO Ambassador Dr Christine Kaseba-SATA, who is also Ambassador to France and Zambia’s UNESCO Commission Secretary General Dr Charles Ndakala.

 In November last year, Zambia was elected to serve on the UNESCO Executive Board for a period of four years commencing 2017 to 2021 at the 39thsession of the General Conference in Paris, France at UNESCO Headquarters.